sunnypilot/sunnypilot/openpilot/tools/wgpu/README.md

 device over the existing Wi-Fi network.
 It reuses the existing HEVC camera stream, VisionIPC decoder, and cereal ZMQ bridge.

-This is for offroad/bench testing only.
+This is for controlled bench testing only.
 Wi-Fi has no deterministic latency or availability guarantee.
-The device restores local `modeld` when the device-side helper exits, but that is not a seamless onroad failover.
+Local `modeld` remains warm during a WGPU session;
+the device-side helper switches only after receiving a fresh remote model and restores local publication if the remote model is missing for 350 ms.

 ## Build